 - And, could you change your marketing strategy to achieve dominance in a particular sector?
 Should you change your approach?

-This article discussed how to conduct and prepare a Competitive Analysis and offer some questions around your competitors’ products, which sectors you are all competing in.
-And why do their customers buy from them and what makes you better wh Also, does your competitors have vulnerabilities, and how can you change strategy to take advantage.
+This article discussed how to conduct and prepare a Competitive Analysis and offered some questions around your competitors’ products and which sectors you are all competing in.
+Also why do their customers buy from them and what makes you better then them.
+Do your competitors have vulnerabilities, and understand how can you change strategy to take advantage.